1871fotc/fotc/docs/walks/bcc-walk-1.md

   - navigation
 ---

-# Toowong Cemetery Tour One
+# Toowong Cemetery self-guided walk one

 Part of the appeal and character of the old Toowong Cemetery is its hills and valleys, dotted with shady trees.
 To ensure you enjoy your visit we encourage visitors to wear comfortable shoes, use sun protection, carry water and above all, enjoy this pleasant and informative walk through a chapter of Brisbane’s history.

+--8<-- "snippets/conditions-of-entry.md"

 ## Welcome to Toowong Cemetery